a part of Des Moines University’s Rural Iowa Provider Education program

 As a Des Moines University osteopathic medical student, the Rural Medicine Educational Pathway offers you an innovative educational curriculum to develop and support your interest in rural primary care medicine.
 In addition to the standard DMU osteopathic medical school curriculum, the Rural Medicine Educational Pathway curriculum includes:

-- Professionalism in the rural medicine practice
+- Professionalism in rural healthcare practice

-- The use of telemedicine and teleradiology
+- Telemedicine and teleradiology

 - Other topics pertinent to rural medicine

 - A four-week primary care preceptorship in rural Iowa coupled with a reflective writing project in the summer between the first and second year of medical school.

 - At least fourty percent (40%) of the third and fourth year clinical rotations scheduled and completed in Iowa rural communities